oapostrophe/HeartNet/index.md

 ![Results from Resnet Comparisons](images/resnet_comparison.png)

-This chart summarizes our findings from experimentation with different variants of ResNet architecture (each distinguished by its number of layers):
+This chart summarizes our findings from experimentation with different variants of ResNet architecture (each distinguished by its number of layers).
+For each architecture, metrics were recorded from the epoch with the lowet validation loss:
-- The two entries for ResNet 18 indicate the best performing epochs for recall_score (0.525) and error_rate (0.229), respectively.
-- The subsequent entry for ResNet 34 displays the best performing epoch for error_rate (0.225).
-- The first entry for ResNet 50 indicates the best performing epoch for recall_score (0.791), and the second entry for error_rate (0.197) and f1_score (0.800).
-- The entry for ResNet 101 displays the best performing epoch for error_rate (0.210) and recall_score (0.873).
-- The entry for ResNet 152 indicates the best performing epoch for error_rate (0.174), precision (0.838) and f1_score (0.827).
-We can observe that ResNet 152 outperforms each of the other ResNet models in the categories of error_rate, precision, and f1_score (ResNet 50 was a close second in each category).
-In other words, with the exception of minimizing false negatives (as measured by recall_score), ResNet 152 is our model of choice for image-based EKG classification.
+- Resnet 152 shows the lowest error rate (17.4%), along with the highest precision (83.77%) and F1 score (82.69%)
+- Resnet 101 achieves highest recall (87.34%) along with the second best error rate (20.97%), at the expense of having the lowet precision (75.41%).
+- Resnet 50 achieves an only negligibly higher error rate than 101 (21.29%), along with more balanced recall (79.11%) and precision (79.11%) scores.

-We decided to pursue further hyperparameter tuning with ResNet 152 while finding the optimal batch size.
+As it appears to have the best overall performance, we decided to pursue further hyperparameter tuning with ResNet 152 while finding the optimal batch size.
 The following table captures our findings:

 *Fig. 7: Comparison of Batch Sizes*